 •Mismanagement of funding

-•Idle management style Critics of Howard slapped him with cynicism, maintaining that the General had little experience in managing to book-keep and overall, spent too much time touring the battered south except inspecting bureau offices, and official policy rather than repairing broken systems.
+•Idle management style Critics of Howard slapped him with cynicism, maintaining that the General had little experience in book-keeping and overall, spent too much time touring the battered south except inspecting bureau offices, and official policy rather than repairing broken systems.

-Unfortunately, save for the educational assistance program, the Freedman’s Bureau was decommissioned July 1st, 1869, and then a few years later, entirely discontinued by Congress in 1872
+Save for the educational assistance program, the Freedman’s Bureau went through decommission July 1st, 1869, and then a few years later, discontinued by Congress in 1872

 Enemy of the State

-Aside from corruption within the Republican stronghold, there was an even more pressing problem at hand, opposition to the Freedmen’s Bureau, and it resided within the Democratic party.
+Aside from corruption within the Republican stronghold, there was an even more pressing problem at hand, opposition to the Freedmen’s Bureau, and it lived within the Democratic party.

 A Writer’s Perspective on Racism in Our World Today

-Given our history, as people, the record does not lie.
+Given our history as people, the record does not lie.
 We are not born with racist ideas.
-Racism is a belief within the heart and not an ideal to be presumed by the color of one’s skin.
-It is unfair to hold any political party hostage with racist assumptions based on a few who are ignorant in their approach.
-Every party is guilty of racism.
-As reported in this hub, not only was the Republican party corrupt in its intent, but it was the Democratic party who supported white supremacist morals, a resounding history that has been carried over among both parties even today.
+Racism is a belief within the heart and not an ideal presumed by the color of one’s skin.
+I think it’s unfair to hold any political party hostage with racist assumptions based on a few ignorant of their approach.
+Every party has its part in racism.
+As reported in this hub, not only was the Republican party corrupt in its intent, but it was the Democratic party who supported white supremacist morals, a resounding history that has carried over among both parties even today.

-Lastly, I would like to remind the reader that this hub was written to educate the public on the existence of the Freedmen’s Bureau and its effort to better the emancipated slave from the confines of poverty and obscurity.
-In no way do I write this article to diminish the acute suffering of mistreated people when writing on the subject of racism, but rather, help the reader rise above a bleak chapter in a nation’s history, which has soiled so many hearts and minds.
-In closing, I will leave a bit of reflection with great words from a man who was ahead of his time:
+I would like to remind the reader I wrote this hub to educate the public about the origins of the Freedmen’s Bureau and its effort to better the emancipated slave from the confines of poverty and obscurity.
+I do not write this article to diminish the acute suffering of mistreated people when writing about racism, but to help the reader rise above a bleak chapter in a nation’s history, which has soiled so many hearts and minds.
+I will leave a bit of reflection with noble words from a man who was ahead of his time:

 I am not bound to win, but I am bound to be true.
 I am not bound to succeed, but I am bound to live by the light that I have.
-I must stand with anybody that stands right, and stand with him while he is right, and part with him when he goes wrong.— Abraham Lincoln
+I must stand with anybody that stands right, and stand with him while he is right, and part with him when he goes wrong.

 Cited Sources & Works